 Although the practice of acupuncture is nearly 5,000 years old, the Chinese were the first to standardize and publish medical texts on the diagnosis and treatment of a variety of diseases through acupuncture.
 These texts were written between 300-200 BCE.
-Treatment in the beginning used highly sharpened stone, but by 1000 BCE they were being replaced by bronze needles.
-Modern acupuncture is used to alleviate a wide range of symptoms and is most widely used to treat
+Treatment, in the beginning, used highly sharpened stone, but by 1000 BCE they were being replaced by bronze needles.
+Modern acupuncture is used to alleviate a wide range of symptoms and is most widely used

 Western Europe embraced the herbal and hydrotherapy traditions of the conquering Roman armies from around 100 BCE to 100 CE.
 Traditional healers learned advanced herbal remedies and the local population learned the benefits of hydrotherapy from the many spas and mineral springs the Romans left behind.
 During medieval times cloistered monks experimented with and recorded many herbal remedies across Europe.

 Long before English settlers arrived, Native Americans were using holistic practices to treat both the physical body and the spirit.
 Medicine men and women were well versed in medicinal herbs and healing plants as well as incorporating healing rituals to sooth the spirit.
 In North America seven out of the ten best known modern herbal remedies were being used long before the first Europeans arrived.